This was not the question I wanted to hear. It was not even a question, rather it was my wife’s way of telling me I was in trouble.

 Cleaning up is when we move things out of the way so we can vacuum and dust.

 Deep cleaning is something else.
 It is what NASA does before assembling a satellite.
 It is what hospitals do when handling Ebola patients.
-It’s what wives do after their mother-in-law are invited to visit.
-No, scratch that, it’s what husbands do after inviting their mother without getting the okay from their wives.
+It’s what wives do after their mother-in-laws are invited to visit.
+No, scratch that.
+It is what a husband does after inviting his mother without getting the okay from his wife.

-So I moved everything on the kitchen counter and scrubbed the layers of dust hiding behind the toaster and bread box.
+So I moved everything from the kitchen counter and scrubbed the layers of dust that were hiding behind the toaster and bread box.
 I also scrubbed the stove, the face of the refrigerator and the dishwasher.